the3minutenode/PBR-Viewer/README.md

 ## 📖 How to Use

 1. **Open the App:** Launch the `pbr-viewer.html` file in any modern web browser.
-2. **Load Textures:** Use the "Texture Inputs" panel to select your image files.
+2. **Load Textures:** Use the `Texture Inputs` panel to select your image files.
 3. **Adjust Look:**
 * **Left Click + Drag** to rotate the camera.
 * **Right Click + Drag** to pan.
 * **Scroll** to zoom.
-4. **Refine Lighting:** Use the "Studio Lighting" sliders to see how your roughness and normal maps react to light at different angles.
+4. **Refine Lighting:** Use the `Studio Lighting` sliders to see how your roughness and normal maps react to light at different angles.

 ## 🌐 Connect